Secularization: 2000–2021

 Annual Gallup polls from 2008 through 2015 showed that the fraction of Americans who did not identify with any particular religion steadily rose from 14.6% in 2008 to 19.6% in 2015.
 At the same time, the fraction of Americans identifying as Christians sank from 80.1% to 69% in 2021.
 In December 2021, ~21% of Americans declared no religious identity or preference.
 Given that non-Christian religions stayed roughly the same (at about 5-7% from 2008 to 2021), secularization thus seems to have affected primarily Christians.

 However, researchers argue that being unaffiliated does not automatically mean objectively nonreligious since most of the unaffiliated do still hold some religious and spiritual beliefs.
 For example, 72% of American unaffiliated or "Nones" believe in God or a Higher Power.
 The "None" response is more of an indicator for lacking affiliation than an active measure for irreligiosity, and a majority of the "Nones" can either be conventionally religious or "spiritual".

 Britain

 History

 In Britain, secularization came much later than in most of Western Europe.
 It began in the 1960s as part of a much larger social and cultural revolution.
-Until then, the postwar years had seen a revival of religiosity in Britain.
+Until then, the post-World War II period had seen a revival of religiosity in Britain.
 Sociologists and historians have engaged in vigorous debates over when it started, how fast it happened, and what caused it.

-Sponsorship by royalty, aristocracy, and influential local gentry provided an important support system for organized religion.
+Sponsorship by the British royalty, the British aristocracy, and influential local gentry provided an important support system for organized religion in the United Kingdom.
 The sponsorship faded away in the 20th century, as the local élites were no longer so powerful or so financially able to subsidize their favorite activities.
 In coal-mining districts, local collieries typically funded local chapels, but that ended as the industry grew distressed and the unionized miners rejected élite interference in their local affairs.
 This allowed secularizing forces to gain strength.